mfkiwl/openCologne-PCIE/README.md

 ![PHY Layers](0.doc/images/PHY-Layers.JPG)

 The GateMate SerDes has thus far not been used in the PCIE context.
 It is reasonable to expect issues with physical layer, which may therefore falter for signal integrity, jitter, or some other reasons.
-Luckily, the project has teamed up with Cologne Chip developers, who will own the PHY layer up to and including the PIPE :thumbup:.
+Luckily, the project has teamed up with Cologne Chip developers, who will own the PHY layer up to and including the PIPE 👍.

 The PHY and PIPE have a separate workspace, see `2.rtl.PHY`.